 Welcome & Course Overview

-The MSc in Education degree is a one year full-time degree which aims to provide a grounding in educational research methods and theoretical and methodological understanding of the field of education through one of the following five specialist pathways.
+The MSc in Education degree is a one year full-time degree which aims to provide a grounding in educational research methods and theoretical and methodological understanding of the field of education through one of the following four specialist pathways.

-The very strongest applicants for all our MSc programmes who apply by the course’s January application deadline are automatically considered for University Clarendon scholarships.
+The very strongest applicants for all our MSc programmes who apply by the relevant January deadline are automatically considered for University Clarendon scholarships.
 There is no separate application process.
 These are highly competitive and each year only one or two of our students are successful.
 During our initial admissions screening, supervisors nominate applicants with outstanding academic records to be considered.
 They then prepare a supporting statement.
 The Admissions tutor puts forward a shortlist of the strongest applicants to the divisional committee.

 Each year a Routledge Scholarship of £6,000 is awarded to one student taking the MSc course in Comparative and International Education.
 Given in collaboration with St Edmund Hall, the scholarship is awarded on the basis of: (1) strength of academic qualifications; (2) fit between the proposed research project and the research interests of the Department and (3) financial need.

 All those who apply by the March deadline are automatically considered – no separate application is necessary.
 The Routledge Scholarship cannot be used as evidence of funding to secure a place on the course.